UTXOnly/zap_server/README.md

 ## Introduction
 A [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) server that allows you recieve zaps on nostr, forwarded to your lightning node running on Tor.
-This server allows you to create a [Lightning Address](https://github.com/andrerfneves/lightning-address/blob/master/DIY.md) by selecting a username and using a your own domain.
+This server allows you to create a [Lightning Address](https://github.com/andrerfneves/lightning-address/blob/master/DIY.md) by selecting a username and using your own domain.
 YOu can run this zap server on a $5 a month VPS, I have included some guides in the additional resouces section of this README to help guide users if need be.

+The Zapserver can fetch invoices can fetch invoices over tor or Wireguard VPN tunnel.
+It is strongly recomended to use a Wireguard VPN tunnel to fetch invoices as tor is very slow to return invoices and the person zapping you will probably not wait around for it.
+You can create a Wireguard VPN tunnel on your tor node by following:

 #### Tradeoffs
 * Recieve zaps directly to you lightning node